 These types are harder to identify as predators.
 They’re very adept at not showing their true natures, always careful to keep their masks intact.They consider themselves to be superior, and think everyone else is beneath them.

 Lacking empathy and the ability to form attachments to others, they’re very skilled actors.
 They easily convince victims that they’re sincere, loving, and kind.
 The whole time, they’re sabotaging other people’s lives, largely without suspicion.

 Covert Narcissists are fully capable of physical violence.
 Maintaining their persona is of utmost importance, which makes them more likely to hire someone else to do their dirty work.

-Toxic Narcissists are sadistic and horribly cruel, though victims rarely see that side until their lives are already intwined.
+Also called Toxic Narcissists, these types are sadistic and cruel.
 Their behaviors may be overt, covert, or a combination of both.
 Prone to violence, they use intimidation techniques to cause fear in their victims.

 Like other narcissists, they enjoy creating drama and chaos in the lives of their victims.
 The Malignant Narcissist takes it up a notch, however.
-They are the ones most likely to seriously injure or murder their partners.
+They’re the type most likely to seriously injure or murder their partners.

-Sometimes called psychopaths or sociopaths, the Toxic Narcissist is capable of unimaginable acts of cruelty, especially to those closest to him.
-They’re sexually deviant and do not believe laws apply to them.
+Toxic Narcissists are capable of unimaginable acts of cruelty, especially to those closest to him.
+They’re sexually deviant, and do not believe laws apply to them.